joshua-decoder/joshua/MERT_example/README.txt

 needs to be noted in order to replicate a (full) MERT run.

 The -seed argument specifies what that initial seed is.
-This argument can be set either to "time" or some numberical value.
+This argument can be set either to "time" or some numerical value.
 If a numerical value is supplied, that value will be used as the first seed.
 If "time" is provided, the first seed will be set to the value returned by a Java System.currentTimeMillis() call at the start of the (full) MERT run.